agriyakhetarpal/hugo-python-distributions/README.md

 Binaries for the extended version of the Hugo static site generator, installable via `pip`

-This package provides wheels for [Hugo](https://gohugo.io/) to be used with `pip` on macOS, Linux, and Windows.
+This package provides wheels for [Hugo](https://gohugo.io/) to be used with `pip` on macOS, Linux, and Windows; for Python versions 3.8–3.12.

 ## What is Hugo?